 Groundwater beneath the West Complex is monitored as part of the site-wide groundwater monitoring program, and to date there has been no evidence of contamination at or above risk-based standards.
 At the East Complex, IBM conducted several remedial investigations that detected elevated levels of contaminants in both the soil and groundwater.

 Site Responsibility and Legal Instrument

 The RCRA NYS Part 373 permit regulates the storage and management of hazardous waste in containers, the implementation of interim corrective measures (ICMs) for groundwater, and the operation of a groundwater monitoring network used to assess the performance of the ICMs.
-The ICMs have been enhanced and are being adopted as final measures.
+The enhanced ICMs have been adopted as final measures.

 Potential Threats and Contaminants

 Chlorinated and non-chlorinated volatile organic constituents (VOCs) exceeding State and Federal standards have been detected in the unsaturated soils and the groundwater at the East Complex, through a groundwater-monitoring program instituted at the site in 1978.
 Four areas (A, B, C and D) of elevated concentrations of chlorinated organic chemicals were identified.

 The Area A plume (principally tetrachloroethylene [PCE]), is located in the northeast portion of the East Complex and underlies all or parts of buildings 303, 308, 309, 310, 316, 385 and 386.
 The Area A plume is believed to be associated with past practices at the Building 309 tank farm.
 During the 1980s, this water was treated with a combination of air stripping and carbon-adsorption.
 This remedial system was activated again in January 2000 due to the high concentrations of PCE found during the groundwater monitoring that year.
 The air stripping/carbon adsorption system is currently in operation.